kelly-olsson/StudentMathScorePredictor/README.md

 - `reading score`: Score in the reading exam
 - `writing score`: Score in the writing exam

+## Data Visualization
+The `visualizations` folder contains scripts that perform a detailed visual analysis of the dataset:

+- `data_visualizations.py`: A script providing a variety of plots such as correlation heatmaps, box plots for outlier detection, distribution histograms for each feature, pair plots, and violin plots to explore the data deeply.
+This visual examination underpins the feature selection and model evaluation processes.

+- `StudentsPerformance.py`: This script presumably offers tailored visualizations specific to student performance metrics, complementing the overall analysis.

+Visual insights from these scripts support the feature selection and predictive modeling steps, offering an intuitive understanding of the data's structure and relationships.

 ## Key Techniques and Processes
 1. **Data Preprocessing**:
    - Conversion of string columns to numeric using `LabelEncoder`.